 The available Atlas quality assurance and quality control (QA/QC) data of consequence (the preparation and field duplicates) suggest that the original gold assay results may be overstated to some extent.
-However, the average grade of the duplicate dataset is much higher than the average grade of the Grassy Mountain deposit, and repeat analyses of only the higher-grade portion of a deposit with free gold can yield lower results than original assays.
+However, the average grade of the duplicate dataset is much higher than the average grade of the Grassy Mountain deposit and repeat analyses of only the higher-grade portion of a deposit with free gold can yield lower results than original assays.
 Without further data, it is impossible to know whether there is a high bias in the Atlas results, although a comparison of resources with and without Paramount drill data suggests there are no material issues with the Atlas data.
 The Newmont QA/QC data do not identify any issues, while it is possible that the Tombstone gold values are slightly understated.
 No issues were revealed by the Paramount certified reference material (CRM), blank, and preparation-duplicate data.
 The core duplicate data suggest that the Paramount gold assays of core, particularly at higher grades, may be understated to some degree.
 These data also serve to emphasize the importance of careful sampling and splitting of core-box fines.
 The variability evidenced by the duplicate data from all operators at Grassy Mountain does not exceed normal bounds, especially considering the presence of visible gold.

-1.8 Data Verification
+1.9 Data Verification

-Paramount originally provided MDA with the Project drill-hole database prior to the initiation of the 2016-2017 drilling program.
-This database was then subjected to data verification and corrections made as appropriate.
-Following the creation of a verified database, MDA periodically updated this database with the information acquired during Paramount's various drilling programs.
+The Project drill-hole database was subjected to data verification and corrections prior to the initiation of the 2016-2017 drilling program.
+This verified database was periodically updated by RESPEC with information acquired during Paramount's various drilling programs.

 As part of the 2016-2017 drilling program, all prior drill-hole collars that could be identified in the field were re-surveyed.
 The collar locations of 82 Atlas drill holes, six Newmont drill holes, four Tombstone drill holes, and nine Calico drill holes were surveyed.
-MDA was provided the original digital file produced by the survey contractor, and MDA used this file to compare the new survey locations with those in the existing database.
-The scale of the discrepancies in the drill hole locations is not considered to be material due to the nature of the Grassy Mountain mineralization and the 10 x 10 x 10-ft block size used in modelling.
+RESPEC was provided the original digital file produced by the survey contractor, and RESPEC used this file to compare the new survey locations with those in the existing database.
+The scale of the discrepancies in the drill hole locations is not considered to be material due to the nature of the Grassy Mountain mineralization and the $10 \times 10 \times 10$ the lock size used in modelling.

-MDA compared the total depths of 47 historical drill holes against historical records and found no material errors.
+RESPEC compared the total depths of 47 historical drill holes against historical records and found no material errors.